-Banned Toney diagnosed with gambling addiction
+Gambling addiction diagnosis got Toney reduced ban

 A psychiatry expert who gave evidence to the FA's regulatory commission diagnosed Toney with a gambling addiction and concluded he needed professional help.

-As a result, the commission reduced his 11-month sanction by three months.
+As a result, the commission reduced an 11-month sanction by three months.

 In its written reasons explaining its sanction, published on Friday, the commission said Toney had admitted repeatedly lying during his initial interviews with the FA.